nager/Nager.Date/README.md

 Nager.Date is open source software and is completely free for commercial use.
 If you would like to support the project you can award a GitHub star :star: or even better [actively support us](https://github.com/sponsors/nager)

+## :mega: Announcement

+Starting May 1, 2022, the Docker container and the NuGet package will require a Licence Key provided to the sponsors of this project.
+The public WebApi will remain freely accessible.

 ## Country Support

 The list of supported countries can be found [here](https://date.nager.at/Country/Coverage).